 If this is the case, you should be upfront about it with the customer and offer something else in return.
 Cooperative Yet Complaining Customers want to find a consensus solution, and they’re willing to give up a few of their initial demands to get a little back from the company.
 They’ll appreciate being addressed as an equal.

 Don’t let the Cooperative Yet Complaining Customer’s politeness or empathetic tone throw you into complacency, though.

-Remember, they can be cooperative and still decide that it’s better to take their business elsewhere after they complain.
+Remember, they can be cooperative and still decide that it’s better to take their business elsewhere after they complain, or take to social media to express their displeasure.
 They may not necessarily let you know if the solution you implement for them is a letdown, so be sure to follow up consistently.